Are you participating in GivingTuesday this year? Are you still contemplating what that looks like?

 - Use GivingTuesday for your board/volunteers to call donors and say, “thank you.”
 Say, “Today is Giving Tuesday, and instead of asking you to give, we’re giving you a thank-you call because you’ve made a huge difference in our organization this year.
 Thank you for your loyal support” Often donors make additional gifts on this day.

-- In 2019, Giving Tuesday is December 3.
-Use GivingTuesday to kick-off your year-end appeal.
+- Use GivingTuesday to kick-off your year-end appeal.
 Our charitable giving season is in full swing in December.

 The Downside of Participating in GivingTuesday: